-- 2. This figure is based on the top 5 countries of birth for grants in 2018-19. - 3.
-The country of birth of principal visa applicants is applied to secondary visa applicants. - 4.
-Data was extracted from departmental systems on 08 July 2019. - 5.
+- 2. This figure is based on the top 5 countries of origin for grants in 2019-20. - 3.
+Statistics up to 2018-19 are based on country of birth.
+From 2019-20 they are based on citizenship.
+The country of birth or citizenship of the principal visa applicants is applied to secondary visa applicants. - 4.
+Data was extracted from departmental systems on 06 July 2020. - 5.
 The 2015-16 and 2016-17 statistics in this table includes visas granted towards the annual offshore resettlement component of the Humanitarian Program, and the additional 12,000 places for people displaced by conflict in Syria and Iraq.